Anne Hegerty: Career

 Hegerty is one of the chasers on the ITV game show The Chase, alongside Mark Labbett, Shaun Wallace, Paul Sinha, Jenny Ryan and Darragh Ennis.
-As well as being in the UK version, she is also a chaser on the Australian version of the show on the Seven Network with fellow UK chaser Labbett.

-Hegerty has made appearances on a number of other quiz shows, including Mastermind, Fifteen to One, Today's the Day, Are You an Egghead? and Brain of Britain.
+As well as being in the British version, she is also a chaser in the Australian and New Zealand versions of the show, on the Seven Network and TVNZ respectively.
+Hegerty has made appearances on several other quiz shows, including Mastermind, Fifteen to One, Today's the Day, Are You an Egghead? and Brain of Britain.
 As of October 2016, she was ranked 55th (and second among women) in the World Quizzing Championships.

 In November 2013 she competed in the Bolton Premier Quiz League to become Brain of Bolton for the second time.
-She also competes in the Online Quiz League for team Pericardium, placing 26th individually as of January 2023.

-Hegerty was the "Phone A Friend" for a competitor, Lisa Harman from Ecclesfield, on Who Wants to be A Millionaire in 2010; Harman won £75,000.
+She also competes in both the Quiz League of London and the Online Quiz League for the team Pericardium, placing 26th individually in the latter as of January 2023.
+Hegerty was the Phone-a-Friend for Lisa Harman from Ecclesfield, a contestant on The Chase in 2009, on Who Wants to Be a Millionaire? in 2010: Harman won £75,000.
 Hegerty correctly answered the question about the author of Twilight, Stephenie Meyer.

 In December 2014, Hegerty appeared in the pantomime Cinderella as the Wicked Stepmother at the Grange Theatre in Northwich.
 In December 2015, she appeared as Fleshcreep in the pantomime Jack and the Beanstalk at the Civic Hall, Ellesmere Port, which was also booked for performance at Heywood and Radcliffe.

 At Easter 2016, Hegerty appeared as the Enchantress in the pantomime Beauty and the Beast, alongside Keith Chegwin and Basil Brush, at the Palace Theatre, Redditch, which sold out, and other venues.
 From 6 December 2016 until 1 January 2017, she appeared as Blackweed in the pantomime Jack and the Beanstalk at the Kings Theatre, Southsea, Portsmouth.
 From 8 to 31 December 2017, she appeared as The Empress of China in the pantomime Aladdin at the Princess Theatre (Torquay).
 From 18 December 2018 until 6 January 2019, she appeared as Queen Rat in the pantomime Dick Whittington at the Theatre Royal (Windsor); Anita Harris played the role until Hegerty returned from I'm a Celebrity ...
 Get Me Out of Here.
 From 5 December 2019 to 5 January 2020, she appeared as Carabosse in the pantomime Sleeping Beauty at Middlesbrough Theatre.

-On 19 October 2017, Hegerty appeared alongside fellow Chaser Mark Labbett on an episode of Celebrity Juice.
-She also guested on an edition of BBC Radio 4's I'm Sorry I Haven't a Clue, which was broadcast in December 2017.

-Since January 2018, Hegerty has presented Britain's Brightest Family on ITV.
+From January 2018 to May 2021, Hegerty presented Britain's Brightest Family on ITV.
 Hegerty came in 75th place in the World Quizzing Championship of 2018, and 122nd in 2019.
 In November 2018, Hegerty participated in series 18 of I'm a Celebrity...Get Me Out of Here!, where she finished in seventh place.
 Outside of television, she appeared in a special video on YouTube with her whispering fan fiction for an ASMR video.